Sh1va84/PROPEL-V1/README.md

 ---

-Built for the freelance community with a focus on trust, transparency, and efficient workflows.
+**Built for the Property & Letting industry with a focus on efficiency, transparency, and professional service delivery.**